The Life Sciences Law Review: China

 - preliminary research must be complete, traceable and there must be a basic product model; and

-- the data must be complete and traceable.67
+- the data must be complete and traceable.73

 ix Post-approval controls

-Drug and medical device manufacturers are obligated to establish systems to report and analyse adverse reactions and events and product complaints, and meet any conditions imposed as part of the product approval.68 In 2011, the NMPA issued detailed regulations on adverse reaction and event reporting for drugs and devices.
-The Measures on the Administration of Adverse Drug Reaction Reporting and Monitoring (2011) require drug regulatory authorities at national, provincial and municipal levels to set up adverse event collection systems, and impose reporting and monitoring obligations on not only the drug manufacturer, but also drug distributors and healthcare organisations.
-Specific reporting time frames and follow-up actions are set out for handling individual cases, clusters of cases, periodic accumulative reporting, enhanced monitoring and imported drug reporting.69
+Drug and medical device manufacturers are obligated to establish systems to report and analyse adverse drug reactions (for drugs) and adverse events (for devices), and meet any conditions imposed as part of the product approval.74 In 2011, the NMPA issued detailed regulations on adverse reaction and event reporting for drugs.
+The Measures on the Administration of Adverse Drug Reaction Reporting and Monitoring require drug regulatory authorities at national, provincial and municipal levels to set up adverse event collection systems, and impose reporting and monitoring obligations on not only the drug manufacturer, but also drug distributors and healthcare organisations.
+Specific reporting time frames and follow-up actions are set out for handling individual cases, clusters of cases, periodic accumulative reporting, enhanced monitoring and imported drug reporting.75 As part of the implementation of the DAL, the NMPA issued a draft rule on pharmacovigilance in the model of a GxP rule, i.e. Good Pharmacovigilance Practices.76 This draft sets forth requirements for internal personnel, procedures, safety reporting and risk identification, evaluation and control post-market, as well as record keeping.
+It also sets forth requirements for interventional and non-interventional post-market studies and for clinical studies generally.

-For medical devices, the NMPA issued revised Measures on the Administration of Medical Device Adverse Event Monitoring and Re-evaluation in August 2018,70 and the ADR Centre subsequently issued multiple guidance documents for comment shortly thereafter.
+For medical devices, the NMPA issued revised Measures on the Administration of Medical Device Adverse Event Monitoring and Re-evaluation in August 2018,77 and the CDR Centre subsequently issued multiple guidance documents for comment shortly thereafter.

 The new regulations also include various other new individual and periodic reporting obligations.
 Some of these require reporting in a matter of hours after becoming aware of the event.
 For example, they require yearly risk assessments for devices.
 If there is a group event, it must be reported within 12 hours and each individual event must be reported within 24 hours of awareness.
 If a licence holder takes action to control a device event abroad (e.g., recall, market withdrawal, re-labelling), they are expected to notify the NMPA of an action plan for devices in China within 24 hours.
 These and other new, more intense requirements colour this new regulation, which went into effect on 1 January 2019.